bridgecrew-perf7/LDOS--Deployment/03 Foundry/foundry.md

 echo $(kubectl get keycloakusers -n hitachi-solutions keycloak-user -o jsonpath="{.spec.user.credentials[0].value}")
 ```
 or if you have configured .kubectl_aliases, just type ``foundry`` at command prompt.

 ---

+<em>Check Private Docker Registry</em>
+The LDOS images and charts are upload and associated with a token.
+The token is based on the Registry credentials

+docker images -a |  grep "pattern"

+helm list --filter [a-z]+

+kg secrets |  grep cred

+---